aukarabek/Kubernetes/README.md

 This could make it easier to configure Kubernetes for more experienced engineers.

-And remember that manually administering Kubernetes increases the maintenance overheads and can be daunting to inexperienced operators.
+And remember that manually administering Kubernetes increases the maintenance overheads and can be daunting to inexperienced users.

 You will be responsible for applying cluster upgrades and preserving reliability.